-We evaluated whether the selection and application of accounting policies by the company, particularly those related to subjective measurements and complex transactions, may be indicative of fraudulent financial reporting.
+We evaluated whether the selection and application of accounting policies by the entity, particularly those related to subjective measurements and complex transactions, may be indicative of fraudulent financial reporting.

 We evaluated whether the judgments and decisions made by management in making the accounting estimates included in the financial statements indicate a possible bias that may represent a risk of material misstatement due to fraud.
-Management insights, estimates and assumptions that might have a major impact on the financial statements are disclosed in note1 of the financial statements.
+Management insights, estimates and assumptions that might have a major impact on the financial statements are disclosed in note 1 of the financial statements.
+We performed a retrospective review of management judgments and assumptions related to significant accounting estimates reflected in prior year financial statements.

 We rebutted the presumed fraud risk on revenue recognition.
 Revenue has high volumes of transactions with a relative low value per transaction.
-The fees are split among MUFG and its upstream related parties in accordance with the inter-firm service agreement in place between parties.
+The fees are split among MUFG and its upstream related parties in accordance with the interfirm service agreement in place between parties.
 These are subject to transfer pricing arrangements supported by external accounting firms in line with guidelines issued by the OECD.
 Revenue from the client is cash settled typically within 30 days and therefore a high level of assurance can be obtained through agreeing to external communications in the form of cash payments.
-Furthermore, there are no accounting and reporting complexities associated to the transactions (with exception of the separate risk related to Day one profit and loss) as the revenue is recognized as the services are provided and deal is closed.
+Furthermore, there are no accounting and reporting complexities associated to the transactions as the revenue is recognised as the services are provided and deal is closed.

-For any significant transactions we evaluated whether the business rationale of the transactions suggests that they may have been entered into to engage in fraudulent financial reporting or to conceal misappropriation of assets.
+For significant transactions we evaluated whether the business rationale of the transactions suggests that they may have been entered into to engage in fraudulent financial reporting or to conceal misappropriation of assets.